Deep-Dish Pecan Pie

 - Shape the dough into a flat disc.
 Cover and chill 15 minutes.

 - Roll the dough into a 13" circle.
 Carefully transfer the dough to the prepared pan.
 Press the dough into the bottom and up the sides of pan.
-Cover and chill.
+Cover and chill for at least 2 hours.

 To make the filling: